syslog-ng/syslog-ng.github.io/doc/_admin-guide/030_Installing_syslog-ng/001_Compiling_options.md

-- *\--with-embedded-crypto* If this option is set, the crypto library is linked directly into libsyslog-ng: the sources of libsyslog-ng-crypto will be appended to the lib{{ site.product.short_name }} sources, and -crypto is not built.
+- *\--with-embedded-crypto* If this option is set, the crypto library is linked directly into libsyslog-ng: the sources of libsyslog-ng-crypto will be appended to the libsyslog-ng sources, and -crypto is not built.

 - *\--with-ivykis* Specifies which ivykis implementation to use